 Question 1: Squeaky clean skin means you have healthy skin.

-Most commercial cleansers that foam or lather probably have harsh synthetic detergents like sodium lauryl sulfate or sodium laureth sulfate (SLS/SLES).
+Most commercial cleansers that foam or lather probably have harsh synthetic detergents like Sodium Lauryl Sulfate or Sodium Laureth Sulfate (SLS/SLES).
 And toners that leave your skin feeling dry and tight will contain high amounts of alcohol.
 Although SLS, SLES and alcohol, do remove dirt, they are also taking off the skin’s protective layer which it needs to protect us against the outside world and to keep our skin moisturized.
-When this protective layer is removed, the skin then becomes more vulnerable to free radical damage from our environment, it also becomes dry and loses its elasticity, it will lower our immune system and in the end, makes the aging process speed up.
+When this protective layer is removed, the skin then becomes more vulnerable to free radical damage from our environment, it also becomes dry and loses its elasticity, which will lower our immune system and in the end, makes the aging process speed up.

 Question 2: Skincare products from a fancy spa or doctor’s office are better for our skin.

-Question 3: High SPFs in sunscreen means that you’ll be better protected from the sun’s UV rays.
+Question 3: High SPFs in sunscreen mean that you’ll be better protected from the sun’s UV rays.

 Question 4: Drinking coffee and alcohol is fine for my skin.